 Commission.
-This occured during the December 20, 2017, City Commission Meeting.
+This is expected to occur during the December 20, 2017, City Commission Meeting.
 Below is the hyperlink to the survey:

 UPDATE: This Item is Complete.
 Survey was available in three languages: English, Spanish and Russian.
 Fourteen responses were received.
 Results are attached (Exhibit 6) and will be used to assist emergency response planning for future Hurricane events.